KamalMaktari/FDM-Flat-Finder/README.md

 # FDM Flat Finder

-An optimised platform designed to simplify the accommodation search process for FDM consultants.
+An optimised web platform crafted to streamline and enhance the accommodation search experience for FDM consultants, offering a seamless and efficient solution tailored to their unique needs.

 ## Local Deployment